Classical Mechanics and Beyond

 j of a location is

-the angle from the equatorial plane to the local
+the angle from the plane

 This is the only type of latitude used in geography.

-It differs from the so-called geocentric latitude
+It differs from the geocentric latitude

-of the Eartn) since the Earth is shaped like
+of the Eartn) since the Earth is

 an oblate ellipsoid.